 L (Loss) means acknowledging and grieving past losses or traumas and committing to working against getting stuck in the past while recognizing that all change involves loss.

 F (Future) means re-establishing the capacity for choice and engaging in new behaviors rather than repeating old patterns

-The Seven Sanctuary Commitments There are 7 core values that Sanctuary outlines as a way to lead individuals and organizations away from trauma reactive behaviors.
-These values are integrated in all interactions throughout the school.
+The Seven Sanctuary Commitments There are seven core values that Sanctuary outlines as a way to lead individuals and organizations away from trauma reactive behaviors.
+These values are integrated into all interactions throughout the school.

 - Commitment to Nonviolence: building and modeling safety skills

 - Commitment to Emotional Intelligence: teaching and modeling affect management skills

 - Commitment to Inquiry & Social Learning: building and modeling cognitive skills